OmniaEladawy/react-project/README.md

 ### Run :

-To run DBMS just run the script in your terminal
+To run the project just run this commands in your terminal

 ```
-`npm install`
+npm install

-`npm start`
+npm start

 ```